fengwang/random_variate_generator/ReadMe.md

         // a gaussian variate generator with parameter 0(the mean) and 4(the variance),
         // the variate type is double,
         // default pseudo-number generator engine is mt19937,
-        // the seed for the engine is 0, which is the third argument, but is simply ignored here, or we
+        // the seed for the engine is 0, which is the default value for third argument
         // would have to write variate_generator<double, gaussian, vg::mt19937> v(0, 4, 0);
         vg::variate_generator<double, vg::gaussian, vg::mt19937> v(0, 4);